-Find all the information needed to fully experience the Maastricht Carnival in 2020: when, where and what to see and do.
+Find all the information needed to fully experience the Maastricht Carnival: when, where and what to see and do.

 If you are looking for the best carnival in the Netherlands – head straight to Maastricht Carnival!
 Maastricht is a beautiful city rich in monuments and traditions and one of the best places to see in the Netherlands.
 For a few days, the city explodes with sounds and colours: almost everybody in town wears splendid elaborate costumes full of fantasy and humour, funny parades and characteristic carnival music.
 The enthusiasm and joy fill the air and they are highly contagious!
 Everybody is invited to join the celebration!